Arnavthegrt/Movie_booking-using-android-studio/README.md

 This is a movie booking android studio application proper working with backend connection.
 The seats are dynamically blocked using firebase.
 Created all the shows will be directed to a single theatre and id needed can add several more theatre.

+For backend first create connect the firebase with the application